Applied-GeoSolutions/lidar2dems/index.md

 ####Funding

-lidar2dems was funded by [Applied Geosolutions, LLC](http://www.appliedgeosolutions.com), under a NASA grant (#NNX13AP88G).
+lidar2dems was created by Applied GeoSolutions, LLC and the University of New Hampshire as part of a NASA-funded Carbon Monitoring System Project (NASA grant #NNX13AP88G; PI Stephen Hagen).
+In this project, Applied GeoSolutions and project partners are working with the government of Indonesia to improve forest monitoring in Kalimantan by composing detailed, high resolution maps of forest carbon.
 If you have questions about this project please email [oss@appliedgeosolutions.com](mailto:oss@appliedgeosolutions.com)

 ####Authors and Contributors

 * [Matthew Hanson](http://github.com/matthewhanson), matt.a.hanson@gmail.com
-* Frankie Sullivan
+* Frankie Sullivan, franklin.sullivan@unh.edu
-* Steve Hagen
+* Steve Hagen, shagen@appliedgeosolutions.com
-* Ian Cooke
+* Ian Cooke, icooke@appliedgeosolutions.com

 See the [lidar2dems GitHub page](http://github.com/Applied-GeoSolutions/lidar2dems) for the source and issue tracker.